Telefonorosso/l2boot/README.md

 scsi.device unit 0
 ````

-No custom Kickstart ROM is required.
+No custom Kickstart ROM or dedicated hardware are required (except the 3Com network card).
 The Amiga components are loaded at boot with `LoadModule`.

 ## Quick start